 How to Help Your Dog Feel Calm and Secure

 There are a number of ways that you can help your senior dog feel better about your leaving.
+And calming your dog is important, as dogs with separation anxiety are more prone to getting bloat.

 Because many old dogs do have varying degrees of dementia, I suggest that you don’t try to use behavior modification as your main solution.
 No matter how hard and long you work to change your dog’s behavior, he’s certain to forget everything you did!